-In addition to net loss and net loss per share on a GAAP basis, Cartesian's management uses a non-GAAP financial measure, "Non-GAAP adjusted net income or loss," in its evaluation of our performance, particularly when comparing performance to the prior year's period and on a sequential basis.
-This non-GAAP measure contains certain non-GAAP adjustments which are described in the following schedule entitled "Reconciliation of GAAP Net Loss to Non-GAAP Adjusted Net Income (Loss)."
+In addition to loss from operations on a GAAP basis and net loss and net loss per share on a GAAP basis, Cartesian's management uses the non-GAAP financial measures, "Non-GAAP adjusted income from operations" and "non-GAAP adjusted net income," in its evaluation of our performance, particularly when comparing performance to the prior year's period.
+These non-GAAP measures contain certain non-GAAP adjustments which are described in the following schedule entitled "Reconciliation of GAAP Net Loss to Non-GAAP Adjusted Net Income and GAAP Loss from Operations to Non-GAAP Adjusted Income from Operations."
 In making these non-GAAP adjustments, we take into account certain non-cash expenses and benefits, including tax effects as applicable, and the impact of certain items that are generally not expected to be on-going in nature or that are unrelated to our core operations.
 Management believes the exclusion of these items provides a useful basis for evaluating underlying business performance, but should not be considered in isolation and is not in accordance with, or a substitute for, evaluating our performance utilizing GAAP financial information.
-We believe that providing such adjusted results allows investors and other users of our financial statements to better understand Cartesian's comparative operating performance for the periods presented.
-Cartesian's non-GAAP measure may differ from similar measures by other companies, even if similar terms are used to identify such measures.
-Although Cartesian's management believes the non-GAAP financial measure is useful in evaluating the performance of its business, Cartesian acknowledges that items excluded from such measure have a material impact on our net loss and net loss per share calculated in accordance with GAAP.
+We believe that providing such adjusted results allows investors and other users of our financial statements to better understand our comparative operating performance for the periods presented.
+Our non-GAAP measures may differ from similar measures by other companies, even if similar terms are used to identify such measures.
+Although management believes the non-GAAP financial measures are useful in evaluating the performance of our business, we acknowledge that items excluded from such measures have a material impact on our loss from operations and net loss and net loss per share calculated in accordance with GAAP.
 Therefore, management uses non-GAAP measures in conjunction with GAAP results.
-Investors and other users of our financial information should also consider the above factors when evaluating Cartesian's results.
+Investors and other users of our financial information should also consider the above factors when evaluating our results.